hpehl/maven-single-module-template/README.md

 ## Release Script

 The script `release.sh` starts a new release.
+You should make the following adjustments:

+- specify your git remotes using the array `GIT_REMOTES`.
+If your working on a forked repository this should probably be `("origin" "upstream")`
-To adjust the script to your needs, replace the variable `WORKFLOW_URL`.
+- adjust the variable `WORKFLOW_URL` to your needs

 ```shell
 ./release.sh <release-version> <next-version>